"The Cult-of-Trump" or "How Stupid Can People Be?"

 And of course, because Trump supporters could never find as many (read: any) articles and or the documented concerns of mental health professionals questioning the mental and/or emotional stability of Obama or Trump’s 2016 Election opponent, Hillary Clinton, they will just continue to embrace their personal beliefs that Trump himself is no different than any other public previous office-holder.

-Lastly, anyone who sings his own praises as much, and as often as Donald Trump lens much evidence to the very valid suspicion that the Trumpster he an overall unstable individual.
+Lastly, anyone who sings his own praises as much, and as often as Donald Trump lends much evidence to the very valid suspicion that the Trumpster he an overall unstable individual.
 If for no other reason, the many times that he himself has explicitly stated that “Only I can fix/solve…” As you might recall,

 I would invite you to—again—search the media archives to find anyplace, chapter and verse, or anytime either President Obama, or Hillary Clinton declared so boldly that “only” they could be the solution to any problem American has (hint: No, this doesn’t mean that Trump is “confident” and/or “self-assured.”
-Such an overbearing perceptions of self-importance is a textbook symptom of a narcissist).
+Such an overbearing perceptions of self-importance is a textbook symptom of narcissism).
 But before you decide to take the time doing so, you might want to pack a lunch…it’s going to be a while before you find it.
 Bottom-line Trumpers; to call Clinton or Obama “narcissists” on the same level as your boy Trump simply doesn’t work.

 And this is the problem with the Cult-of-Trump.
 No matter what he does, the will overlook the worse of his attributes (and there are many), and exaggerate his positives (or which, you’d need an electron microscope to find them).
 Trump is a pathological liar (“Canadian Newspaper Compiles List of Almost 500 Trump Lies During Campaign,” “President Trump's Lies, the Definitive List - The New York Times,” and “All False Statements Involving Donald Trump” as examples).
 But if an intelligent observer points how excessively and regularly Trump lies (in order to inflate both his ego and competence levels), Trumpanzees will instantly jump into deflection mode; “But what about Hillary Clinton when…,” or “What about Obama ‘s promise of….”
 First, those tired deflections are just empty exercises in false equivalency.
 Don’t believe me?
 Google the terms, List of lies by President Obama, or Hillary Clinton.
 In fact, I invite you to find the most conservative of websites to try this with.
 Search all you’d like; you won’t find a compiled list of lies, half-truths, or delusional statements anywhere near as long as those others have compiled of Trump’s lies (go ahead and try those search terms….I’ll wait).
 For Trumpers, the reality of his eerily preternatural ability to lie is usually ignored, excused, or simply “explained away” by his cult-following in lieu, of all the grandiose promises he made during his campaign up to the election…and his legislative “successes” he’s “accomplished” since taking office.
 Paradoxically, this mindset of rabid Trump supporters has a sense of warped logic to it because in many cases, ludicrous levels of dissonance and twisted logic is the only way for these misguided people can fall back on in defending Trump.